EdwardLu2018/renderfusion-playground/README.md

 Works on desktop, mobile, and WebXR-enabled devices like AR/VR headsets — tested on Valve Index (using SteamVR), Magic Leap 2, Quest Pro, and Quest 2, but any modern headset should work.

+Disclaimer: Some options (like enabling `Translation`) work best on a fairly good machine.

 ## GUI (2D)
 Note: the 2D GUI is __not__ accessible in WebXR immersive sessions (if you click AR/VR button).